 Indiana Michigan Power (I&M) General Rate Case

-The OUCC, Indiana Michigan Power (I&M), and numerous additional parties have reached a settlement agreement in the utility's rate case, which is now pending before the IURC.
+The OUCC, I&M, and numerous additional parties reached the agreement.
 For more details, please see the OUCC's February 14, 2018 news release.
-Settling parties, including the OUCC, have also filed testimony in support of the agreement.
+Settling parties, including the OUCC, also filed testimony in support of the agreement.

-All publicly filed documents in the case are available by visiting the IURC website and entering Cause Number 44967.
+All publicly filed documents in the case (Cause No. 44967) are available by visiting the IURC website.